cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

     </front>
 </reference>

+Many group-based cryptographic protocols require the number of elements in the group (the group order) to be prime.
+Prime-order groups are useful because every non-identity element of the group is a generator of the entire group.
+This means the group has a cofactor of 1, and all elements are equivalent from the perspective of Discrete Log Hardness.

 Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulas among the fastest known for curve operations.